 Gene's chat with his dad

-All the family scenes in Episode 10 were done well, but it was Gene’s chat with his dad that felt the most beautifully poignant.
+All the family scenes in Episode 10 were done well, but Gene's chat with his dad felt the most beautifully poignant.
 The father is an interesting character.
-I had him pegged as just another homophobic parent you see so often in BL dramas.
+I had him pegged as just another homophobic parent you often see in BL dramas.
 Instead, we find out that he has a SECRET GAY PAST!!!

 Okay, I love this shocking and unexpected twist with his character.
 It's a very ~different flavour~ from the homophobic parent archetype.
 Interestingly, Gene's dad opposes his son's relationship because he himself knows about the struggles of being gay from first-hand experience.
 That's why he doesn't want Gene to go through the same prejudices and hardships as him.